 “Nothing here works,” he said, doing his best Aussa impression.
 “We have to move.
 I found a new place to go where stuff works except I can’t leave the house.”

-My reclusiveness is at war with my feminism.
+My reclusiveness is at war with my desire for self-direction.
 On the one hand I want to be a warrior who handles her own shit and doesn’t need anyone’s help.
 On the other hand, I needed Alex to drive half an hour to come ask a second bookstore employee to help me find a book.
 He always asks how I managed to backpack all over the world by myself and I’m not really sure.
 The only thing I can figure is that I’ve always been this insane, I just didn’t have anyone to talk to about it.
 So, if you really think about it, all of this is his fault.

 Now I feel better.